 There's nothing we love more than a handsome man in a suit.
-You lovely brides are always telling us that one of your favourite moments of the day is clapping eyes on your husband-to-be for the first time, suited and booted and waiting for you at the end of the aisle.
+So many of you tell us that one of your favourite moments of the day is clapping eyes on your husband-to-be for the first time, suited and booted and often waiting for you at the end of the aisle.
 Whatever your other half wears on a daily basis, his personal style can now be reflected in the wedding day fashion.
-There are some really amazing tailored and ready to wear options now, perfect for every budget.
-So here are four grooms suit ideas we're really loving at the moment and the best places to shop the looks…
+There are some really amazing tailored and ready-to-wear options now, perfect for every budget.
+So here are four groom suit ideas we're loving at the moment.

 Not just for cocktail parties and evening soirees, the black tie is having a real moment in the wedding world.
-We LOVE this look as it kind of means everyone has to dress the part.
-Think gowns, heels and fascinators.
+We LOVE this look as it means everyone has to dress the part, which is great for a synchronised aesthetic!
+Think gowns, heels, and fascinators.
 It's suave and sophisticated but also a little bit cheeky - the perfect look if your groom wears a suit most days and wants something a little different.
-Also, perfect if your dress is sleek and sexy - you need the 007 to your Bond Girl…
+Also, it's ideal if your dress is sleek and sexy - you need the 007 to your Bond girl...

-This Black Tux jacket by M&S is the perfect pairing to a sharp black tie.
-And for bowties, Mrs Bowtie is your go-to.
+This black tux jacket by M&S is a fantastic pairing to a sharp black tie.
+And for bowties, Mrs Bowtie is your go-to shop.
 We have countless real brides recommending them.
 And for suit hire, check out the Ritz range from Jack Bunneys.
-SO slick.
+So slick.

 What are your favourite grooms suit ideas?
 Does anyone have any great grooms suit ideas for us?
 We'd love to hear all about what the gentlemen are wearing for your big day!